nusrobomaster/nusrobomaster.github.io/docs/nav-teams/rekT.Robotics.md

 ### BASE

 1. Mecanum wheels are to be utilised as the main driving wheel.
-The base of the robot in contact with the ground would form a square/rectangle, such that the centre of rotation of the base is equidistant to all four wheels.
+The base of the robot in contact with the ground would form a square/rectangle, such that the centre of rotation of the base is equidistant to all force wheels.

-2. Each individual wheel and motor assembly will be suspended by a cantilever system to ensure stability of robot during jumps, climbing over inclined surfaces and collisions with other robots.
+2. Each individual wheel and motor assembly will be suspended by a double wishbone system to ensure stability of robot during jumps, climbing over inclined surfaces and collisions with other robots.

+3. The use of coilovers to dampen oscillations and provide a smoother ride and movement and allow for precision targeting of turret.

-3. Wheels to be directly mounted onto driving motors to reduced total suspended weight and reduce stress on suspension system and reduce positioning error due to slight flexing in the power transmission (such as flex from chains or rubber pulleys)
+4. Wheels to be directly mounted onto driving motors to reduced total suspended weight and reduce stress on suspension system and reduce positioning error due to slight flexing in the power transmission (such as flex from chains or rubber pulleys).

-4. Bumper to be placed around the wheels to prevent the wheels from getting stuck in the event of collision or projectiles being stuck.
+5. Bumper to be placed around the wheels to prevent the wheels from getting stuck in the event of collision or projectiles being stuck.
 Small plating and foam insulation to cover up crevices and prevent projectiles from getting stuck and robot from getting damaged.

 ![Wheel Photo](./assets/rekt_wheel.jpg)